Peirce College: 19th century

 In 1865, Thomas May Peirce, a Philadelphia educator, founded the Union Business College.
 The curriculum was designed to provide returning Civil War soldiers a business-focused education in anticipation of post-war business growth and expansion.
 Different from many colleges and universities of the era, Union was co-educational at its founding.
-Originally housed within Handel and Haydn Hall on Spring Garden Street, the college moved to its present location at 1420 Pine Street in 1915.
+Originally housed within Handel and Haydn Hall on Spring Garden Street, the college later moved to Chestnut Street.

 20th century

+In 1915, Peirce moved to 1420 Pine Street where it would remain for 107 years.

 In 1917, the school was renamed the Peirce School of Business Administration.

 In 1964, Peirce School was renamed Peirce Junior College as it received approval to grant associate degrees.
 In 1997, the college was approved to grant Bachelor of Science degrees and was renamed Peirce College.

 21st century

 In 2000, the college began offering online courses.

 The Pine Street facilities have twice been awarded the General Building Contractors Association's Best Institutional Project in the under $5 million category; in 2001 for improvements made to College Hall, and in 2011 for the new library.

 In September 2022, after 107 years at 1420 Pine Street, the college announced it was moving its main campus to the 19th Floor of 1608 Walnut Street.

 In August 2024, Peirce announced plans to merge with Lackawanna College in Scranton due to declining enrollments.
+The merger was finalized on July 8, 2026.